 - From the Eastern Han period (1500 B.C.), people started to make tea bricks, making the tea easier to carry.

 - From the Tang Dynasty (1200 B.C.), tea-drinking culture began to spread to be enjoyed by all social classes.
 Lu Yu, the author of ‘The Classic of Tea’ in this period, is still respected as the ‘Sage of Tea’ because of his contribution to Chinese tea culture.
-He was the first person to produce a monograph on the cultivation, making and drinking of

 - From the Song Dynasty (1000 B.C.), with the improvement of tea-making technologies and more attention being paid to the source or quality of water, tea contests became popular in China.
-Whipped powdered tea was very fashionable during this time; however, the fashion had disappeared completely by the end of the Yuan
+Whipped powdered tea was very fashionable during this time; however, the fashion had disappeared completely by the end of the Yuan.

 - During the Yuan Dynasty (700 B.C.), loose tea began to appear, which was very popular among the lower classes in The tea brick still dominated the upper-class market; nevertheless, more and more people were becoming accustomed to drinking tea made from tea leaves steeped in boiling water.